-In 2024 the Company plans to proceed with its exploration and drill target generation that will test the depth and width of the mineralization at the Copper Plateau Property.
+The Company plans to proceed with its exploration and drill target generation that will test the depth and width of the mineralization at the Copper Plateau Property.
 The Company is in the process of submitting an application for a drilling and exploration permit for at least 1,500 metres of depth drilling at selected target areas.